mottensmann/GCalignR/README.md

 Installing GCalignR:

--   The current release 0.1.0 is on CRAN.
-An update with improved performance and faster algorithm will be released soon!
+-   The current release 1.0.0 is on CRAN.

 ``` r
 install.packages("GCalignR", dependencies = T)
 ```

--   We are currently working a lot on the package functionalities and the documentation.
-Get the most recent beta release from GitHub with ...
+-   The beta release 1.0.1-beta is availabe via GitHub.

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {